Mohill GAA: Senior

-Mohill have won the Senior Championship eight times, in 1890, 1914, 1929, 1971, 2006, 2015, 2017 and 2020.
-2006 was their first Senior title in 35 years but amazingly was also their first time to contest a final since 1974.
+Mohill have won the Senior Championship nine times, in 1890, 1914, 1929, 1971, 2006, 2015, 2017, 2020 and 2023.
+2006 was their first Senior title in 35 years and was also their first time to contest a final since 1974.
 In October 2006, they completed a five-point comeback with six minutes remaining to win by a point.
-In December 2006 they won the Division 1 League for the first time in the club's history, defeating Aughawillan in Ballinamore.
+In December 2006, they won the Division 1 League for the first time in the club's history, defeating Aughawillan in Ballinamore.
 Both Mohill and Aughawillan had contested the Division 2 League Final of 2005.

-They reached the Senior Championship Semi-final in 2010, narrowly losing to Glencar–Manorhamilton and in 2013 lost the final to St Marys/Kiltoghert. they contested four League Finals in a row from 2013 to 2016, winning their first since 2006 in 2015 beating Glencar/Manor with an injury time point from Ronan Kennedy.
+They reached the Senior Championship Semi-final in 2010, narrowly losing to Glencar–Manorhamilton and in 2013 lost the final to St Marys/Kiltoghert. they contested four league finals in a row from 2013 to 2016, winning their first since 2006 in 2015 beating Glencar/Manor with an injury time point from Ronan Kennedy.

-The Championship Final of 2015 was their third appearance in a final in 10 years.
+The championship final of 2015 was their third appearance in a final in 10 years.
 Glencar–Manorhamilton were back in their first final in three years.
-On 27 September the showpiece of Leitrim football ended all square in Pairc Sean MacDiarmada as they relinquished a four-point lead in the last five minutes.
-Leading 0–12 to 1–5, Glencar/Manor scored four points on the trot to rescue the game with an injury time free forcing a Replay with the full-time score at 0–12 to 1–9.
+On 27 September 2015, the showpiece of Leitrim football ended all square in Pairc Sean MacDiarmada as they relinquished a four-point lead in the last five minutes.
+Leading 0–12 to 1–5, Glencar/Manor scored four points on the trot to rescue the game with an injury time free forcing a replay with the full-time score at 0–12 to 1–9.

 During the replay, the score stood at 0–6 to 0–4 and with one last throw of the dice, Ronan Gallagher let the ball into the square only to land in the possession of North Leitrim.
 But a fumble on the way out of the defence seen the ball scooped up by Alan McLoughlin who had a hit and hope shot from the edge of the D land in the hands of Ronan Kennedy, who side-stepped Pat Gilmartin, took a hop, and calmly placed the ball to the Glencar/Manor net.
-As soon as the ball hit the net, referee Ray McBrien blew the full-time whistle amidst wild celebrations from the Mohill players, managers, supporters and also many neutrals.
+As soon as the ball hit the net, referee Ray McBrien blew the full-time whistle amidst celebrations from the Mohill players, managers and supporters.

 In December 2016, they retained the Senior League for the first time ever beating Aughawillan after extra-time.